canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 1
 ```

 As you can see this time the `qemu` process has been created.
-The `nginx` pod is running as a container inside of the VM on the Kubernetes Worker node.
+The `nginx-kata` pod is running as a container inside of the VM on the Kubernetes Worker node.

 ### Creating a deployment via the Kata runtime